Los Pingüinos Natural Monument: History

-Prior to the 16th century, Magdalena and Marta Islands were inhabited by three pre-Hispanic cultures: the Selknam, the Yaghan, and the Kawésqar.
+Prior to the 16th century, Magdalena and Marta Islands were inhabited by three pre-Hispanic cultures: the Selkʼnam, the Yaghan, and the Kawésqar.
 These people had very little effect on the islands as they had a small population and also spent much time fishing at sea, rather than being on the island.
 The Selknam were forced to leave after Spanish colonialists brought sheep to the region, which eliminated the habitat of the guanaco, an animal similar to an alpaca, that they hunted.
 The Yaghan and Kawesqar also eventually abandoned the area due to colonial pressure.
 Though people no longer live on the islands, the human impacts are likely much greater than where there were inhabitants because thousands of people visit the islands each year.

 While many names for the islands have been used during early exploration by Spanish ships and pirates, their current names, Magdalena and Marta were given by a 16th-century Spanish explorer, Pedro Sarmiento de Gamboa.
 Little history of the island from the time of Spanish colonialism to the present day has been recorded.